 Students who successfully complete this course will be able to:

-- Summarize how appropriate practices can promote a safe and positive school climate.
+- Summarize appropriate practices that promote a safe and positive school climate in school, classroom, and virtual environments.

-- Describe Response to Intervention Framework and the role of paraprofessionals in supporting school climate in the general education and special education classrooms.
+- Describe the Multi-Tiered System of Supports (MTSS)/Response to Intervention (RTI) framework and the role of paraeducators in supporting school climate in the general education and special education classrooms.

-- Explain how paraprofessionals can work as a member of a team to improve student behavior.
+- Explain how paraeducators can work as a member of a team to improve student behavior and school climate.

 - List the reasons why students act out and describe strategies to deal with each.

-- Identify practices that a paraprofessional can use to improve interpersonal skills, proactive behaviors, reactive strategies and reductive techniques to avoid out of control behavior.
+- Identify practices that a paraeducator can use to improve interpersonal skills, proactive behaviors, reactive strategies and reductive techniques to avoid out of control behavior.

 Course Activities and Grading